deviserplatform/docs/guide/deviser-admin/index.md

 Above method specifies field `Nationality` has a lookup that can be provided by `EmployeeAdminService.GetCountries()` method.
 In addition, key and display field of the lookup is specified as Code and Name respectively.

 >[!NOTE]
->In case of database context approach, lookup are automatically identified by TDatabaseContext.
+>In case of database context approach, lookups are automatically identified by `TDatabaseContext`.
 No need to define it explicitly

 ### Field Customization
 Appearance of a field in a grid can be customized by `DisplayFieldAs()` method.
 For example, a filed can be displayed as badge or an icon.